Clinical TrialsThe James Cancer Center Columbus, OH

 IV.
-To assess response of ponatinib in advanced cancers with subsets of genomic FGFR alterations (fusions vs. amplifications vs. mutations).
+To assess response of ponatinib in advanced cancers with subsets of genomic FGFR alterations (fusions versus [vs] amplifications vs mutations).

 Patients receive ponatinib hydrochloride orally (PO) once daily (QD) on days 1-28.
 Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed up for 52 weeks.
+After completion of study treatment, patients are followed up every 3 months for 52 weeks.

 Are you eligible?

 Patients with histologically or cytologically confirmed diagnosis of refractory metastatic solid tumor for whom no other standard treatment options are available